ABottleOfSprite/my-portfolio/README.md

 # Welcome to My Portfolio Website Repository!

-This repository contains the source code and assets for my portfolio website.
+This repository contains the source code and assets for a portfolio website.
 It serves as the central hub for development, collaboration, and version control of the website.

 ![Preview Image](images/preview.jpg)